brotherson67/teamProfileGenerator/README.md

+The Goal of this project is to create a command line interfact that will prompt the user for information regarding "employees".
+Upon completion of all of the prompts a web page will be developed which will show an interface showing the gathered information
+The main focuses of this project are to implement both TTD and OOP

+---

 AS A manager
 I WANT to generate a webpage that displays my team's basic info SO THAT I have quick access to their emails and GitHub profiles

 GIVEN a command-line application that accepts user input